kylecesmat/kylecesmat.com/src/pages/writing/2017/why-react-wins.md

 able to quickly develop, and build a publishable bundle & get it online.
-Building a 'javascript bundle' in the past often meant tracking down an opinionated boilerplate, copying & pasting gulp scripts, setting up a developer environment with MAMP, etc. So much time had gone into setting up a single build environment just to create a place to write code & build it - and with{' '}
-`create-react-app` beginners & experienced people alike can get started with a few commands.
+Building a 'javascript bundle' in the past often meant tracking down an opinionated boilerplate, copying & pasting gulp scripts, setting up a developer environment with MAMP, etc. So much time had gone into setting up a single build environment just to create a place to write code & build it - and with `create-react-app` beginners & experienced people alike can get started with a few commands.
 I do understand it's not overly complex to create an html & css file by hand and get that online, but integrating maintainable javascript to a project like that often entails an uphill climb of various build tools & such as complexity grows.